gcclinux/tardigrade/README.md

 ```
 NEW
-* RemoveField - WARNING: takes an id as an input and remove add matching the unique id
+* RemoveField - Takes an unique id as an input and remove the matching field entry
-* ModifyField - Takes ID, Key, Value (all 3 fields) and update with information provided in k & V
+* ModifyField - Takes an id, Key & Value (all 3 fields) and update with information provided for key & value

 CHECK
 ** Write some test functions